-That “sudden stop” is something that dentists should make every effort to avoid, and the best way to do that is to build resilience into your dental practice.
-The time to begin those efforts is now, because there are some indicators on the horizon that you can’t afford to ignore.
+That “sudden stop” is something that dentists should try to avoid, and the best way to do that is to build resilience in your dental practice.
+The time to begin those efforts is now, because there are indicators on the horizon that you can’t afford to ignore.

 On The Horizon

-There are four enormous forces that have the potential to sweep away everything you’ve worked hard to build.
+Four enormous forces have the potential to sweep away everything you’ve worked hard to build.
 You’ve almost certainly noticed them individually, but most dentists haven’t connected the four forces.

-New dental school graduates are everywhere, it seems, and for good reason.
-There are more operating dental schools now than at any time previous, and those schools are graduating more than 6,000 debt-laden new dentists every year.
-Those hungry new graduates are helping to fuel the rise of corporate dentistry due to lucrative sign-on bonuses, loan repayment programs, and attractive starting salaries.
-Once their debts are paid down, they’ll be looking to acquire existing practices or open their own.
-Either way, new graduates contribute to the relentless competitive pressures dentists face today.
+New dental school graduates are everywhere, it seems and for good reason.
+There are more operating dental schools now than at any previous time, and those schools are graduating over 6,000 debt-laden new dentists yearly.
+Those hungry graduates fuel the rise of corporate dentistry due to lucrative sign-on bonuses, loan repayment programs, and attractive starting salaries.
+Once they pay down their debts, they’ll be looking to acquire existing practices or open their own.
+Either way, new graduates contribute to the relentless competitive pressures dentists face.

 Economic uncertainty is the fourth force, and it’s a wild card.
 The next economic recession will happen.
 History demonstrates that economies expand, but not forever.
 Every expansion is inevitably followed by a contraction.
-The severity of that contraction is simply not knowable.
-Pundits were sounding the alarm prior to the Great Recession of 2oo8, but few if any of them foresaw just how bad the economy would become.
-When the economy goes south, dental care becomes a luxury except in emergency situations.
+The severity of that contraction is not knowable.
+Pundits were sounding the alarm before the Great Recession of 2008, but few foresaw just how bad the economy would become.
+When the economy goes south, dental care becomes a luxury except in emergencies.
 You’re likely to find your collections heading south in a big way.

 And They Have A Name